takardo/pysnake/README.md

 # 🐍 Terminal Snake Game

-A colorful, interactive Snake game written in Python using the `curses` module.
-Features dynamic difficulty, sound effects, a persistent leaderboard, and a retro-style animated title screen.
+A Snake game written in Python using the `curses`.
+Dynamic difficulty, sound effects, a persistent leaderboard and an animated title screen.

 ## 🧩 Features